Arcadia Tickets

 Casting for this production is to be announced.

-Carrie Cracknell directs, making her Old Vic debut.
+Carrie Cracknell directs the production.
 Cracknell became the youngest artistic director of a professional UK theatre when she co-led the Gate Theatre from 2007 to 2012.
 Her acclaimed work includes A Doll’s House at the Young Vic and West End, Medea and Julie both at the National Theatre, and the Netflix film Persuasion.

 Arcadia is written by Tom Stoppard.
 Tom Stoppard is a Czech-born British playwright and screenwriter, widely regarded as one of the most influential dramatists of his generation.
 His major stage credits include Rosencrantz and Guildenstern Are Dead, The Real Thing, The Invention of Love, Rock ’n’ Roll and Leopoldstadt.
 Stoppard has received numerous prestigious awards, including four Tony Awards for Best Play and an Academy Award for Best Original Screenplay for Shakespeare in Love.
 He was knighted in 1997 for his services to drama.

 This landmark revival of acclaimed playwright Tom Stoppard’s most critically acclaimed work comes to London for a strictly limited run, directed by one of the UK's hottest young directors.
 Arcadia is where minds meet, loves blaze, and time unwinds and a “dazzling meditation on our endless search for understanding” (What’s on Stage).
-This production promises to be unmissable - books ticket for Arcadia at the Old Vic Theatre today.
+This production promises to be unmissable – book your ticket for Arcadia at the Duke of York’s Theatre today.

 Show Times